explorigin/cascade/README.md

 ### Flags

-A flag is one datum that can be relevant across projects or servers.
+A flag is one datum that can be relevant across products or just one product that you want fine-control over.
 In the above API version situation a flag could be as simple as a boolean (`use_new_api`) or something more complicated (`authentication_api_url`).

 ## Running the service